PortneufCoder/BlackJack-Game/README.md

 > take a quick refresher on my JS skills by building a game.

 - It will be browser-based, so simply forking and cloning the code etc will get you up and running!

+- Also contains some practice on more advanced js topics!